MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-sitelink-ad-extension.md

 ---
-title: "Ad Group Sitelink2 Ad Extension Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article"
+title: "Ad Group Sitelink Ad Extension Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
-description: Describes the Ad Group Sitelink2 Ad Extension fields in a Bulk file.
+description: Describes the Ad Group Sitelink Ad Extension fields in a Bulk file.
 dev_langs:
   - csharp
 ---
 > [!IMPORTANT]
 > This Bing Ads API Version 12 preview documentation is subject to change.

-# Ad Group Sitelink2 Ad Extension Record - Bulk
+# Ad Group Sitelink Ad Extension Record - Bulk
-Defines an association record between an [Ad Group](ad-group.md) and a [Sitelink2 Ad Extension](sitelink2-ad-extension.md) that can be uploaded and downloaded in a bulk file.
-To upload or download the ad group or sitelink2 ad extension, use the [Ad Group](ad-group.md) or [Sitelink2 Ad Extension](sitelink2-ad-extension.md) record.
+Defines an association record between an [Ad Group](ad-group.md) and a [Sitelink Ad Extension](sitelink-ad-extension.md) that can be uploaded and downloaded in a bulk file.
+To upload or download the ad group or sitelink ad extension, use the [Ad Group](ad-group.md) or [Sitelink Ad Extension](sitelink-ad-extension.md) record.

-> [!NOTE]
-> During calendar year 2017, Bing Ads upgraded all [Sitelink Ad Extension](sitelink-ad-extension.md) records (contains multiple sitelinks per ad extension) to [Sitelink2 Ad Extension](sitelink2-ad-extension.md) records (contains one sitelink per ad extension).
-In a future version of the API the deprecated sitelink programming interface will be consolidated and the '2' suffix will be removed from the new sitelink ad extensions.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
-For an *Ad Group Sitelink2 Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).
+For an *Ad Group Sitelink Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).

 - [Ad Group](#adgroup)
 - [Campaign](#campaign)